tuvia-r/AIChatCompare/README.md

 ## Contact

-If you have any questions, issues, or just want to contribute, don't hesitate to send us an email at [Website](https://tuviarumpler.web.app/welcome).
+If you have any questions, issues, or just want to contribute, don't hesitate to send us an message at [Website](https://tuviarumpler.web.app/welcome).

 ## Disclaimer